yng-me/tsg/README.md

 ### 1. **`generate_frequency`**

-This function allows you to generates a frequency distribution table (marginal table) of a categorical variable `x` specified in its second argument.
+This function allows you to generate a frequency distribution table (marginal table) of a categorical variable `x` specified in its second argument.
 It returns five (5) columns by default if `x_group` is not specified.
 These include (1) categories of `x`, (2) frequency of each category, (3) percent to total, (4) cumulative frequency, and (5) cumulative percent to total.

 ```r
 generate_frequency(